 Luckily, this is a transcription company that accepts applications from any part of the world.
 All you need is a working computer, a good pair of headsets and a good internet connection.

 This is where your grammar skills are put to the test.
 Luckily, this is a very simple test.
-Do you know the difference between conjunctions, adjectives and nouns?
-If you do, that’s a plus for you.
+You’ll be tested on punctuation, capitalization and grammar skills.

 The audio file has multiple speakers.
-Rev pays keen attention to how you transcribe this file.
-They want to know how well you identify the speakers, at what time and whether you’re able to clearly decipher what they are saying.
+Rev pays keen attention to how you transcribe this file, and want to know how well you identify the speakers, and whether you’re able to clearly decipher what they are saying.

 Welcome to Rev!